-For the most part, there is no real need to bring fruit in your cat’s diet.
-A portion of good, balanced pet food will meet all of their needs.
-If you want to offer a healthy treat, consider vegetables instead.
+There is no health reason to bring fruit into your cat’s diet.
+A portion of good, balanced pet food will meet all of their dietary needs.
+If you want to offer a healthy treat, consider vegetables.

 My Cat Ate an Orange

 While orange is toxic to cats, eating this fruit isn’t immediately life-threatening.
 Much depends on what part of the orange your cat eats, and how much.
 The peel of an orange, and any leaves from the plant, are most dangerous.
 Your cat will likely start to vomit almost immediately.

-One single slice of orange may not have any real impact on your cat.
+One single slice of orange may not have a significant effect on your cat.
 This is especially likely if they spat it out.
 A cat’s curiosity may quickly evaporate when they consume orange.

-In the immediate aftermath of a cat eating an orange, observe them.
-You should seek professional help if you spot any of the following:
+In the immediate aftermath of a cat eating an orange, observe them closely.
+You should seek medical assistance if you notice any of the following health problems:

-- Your cat vomits continually for over 24 hours.
-This leaves them at risk of dehydration.
+- Your cat vomits continually for over 24 hours as it’ll be at risk of dehydration

 - Your cat exhibits any signs of difficulty breathing

 - Your cat is lethargic and withdrawn for more than 48 hours

-- Your cat shows struggles to regain consciousness, and has seizures.
+- Your cat shows struggles to regain consciousness or has seizures

 - Your cat will not eat or drink for more than 24 hours

 Should I Induce Vomiting If My Cat Eats an Orange?

 Only induce vomiting in a cat if they ate the orange less than two hours ago.
 It should not be attempted unless advised by a vet.
 If you need to induce vomiting in a cat, follow these steps: